 Changes to your core and pelvic floor during pregnancy and birth

-During a vaginal delivery, there is further stretching to the pelvic floor and potential perineal changes due to tearing/episiotomy.
+With a vaginal delivery: further stretching to the pelvic floor and potential perineal changes due to tearing/episiotomy.

-In a C-section delivery, there is dissection to the abdominal wall muscles, which causes scar tissue to develop and changes to abdominal wall strength.
+With a C-section delivery: a dissection of the abdominal wall muscles, which causes scar tissue to develop and changes abdominal wall strength.